Everything you need to know about real estate in Germany

 Is Owning A Home Better Than Owning A Rental Property?

-After clarifying the question of whether there are differences in mortgage rates, there is still the question of whether it is better to own a home or a rental while renting a property.
+After clarifying the question of whether there are differences in mortgage rates, there is still the question of whether it is better to own a home or an investment property while renting yourself.
 To answer this question, it is necessary to look at the situation from two different angles.

-- The financial point of view: Owning your own home often seems financially very lucrative.
-This is because you don’t have to pay rent and can still participate in the rising real estate market which grew by an average of 14.2% in 2021 inflation-adjusted.
+2. The financial point of view: Owning your own home lets you still participate in the rising real estate market which grew by an average of 14.2% in 2021 (inflation-adjusted).
 However, you simply do not have the tax advantages that you will have with a property you rent out (more on this in our taxes on real estate).
-In addition, living on rent saves you any repair and renovation costs, which you will also have with a real estate investment, but again are tax-advantaged.
+In addition, living on rent saves you any repair and renovation costs, which you will also have with a real estate investment, but again with tax advantages.
 You can then invest these financial savings profitably elsewhere.

 As we can see the differentiation between the personal and financial point of view is not an easy one.
 That’s why we have once again described the debate between renting or buying an apartment in Germany in more detail in an additional article.